A new definition of analytic adjoint ideal sheaves via the residue functions of log-canonical measures I: Comparison between various algebraic and analytic adjoint ideal sheaves

 \begin{remark} In the version of analytic adjoint ideal sheaves given by Guenancia in \cite{Guenancia} (see \eqref{eq:Guenancia-adj-ideal}), the parameter $\lambda > 1$ (in \eqref{eq:Guenancia-adj-ideal}) is introduced precisely to force both the analytic and algebraic adjoint ideal sheaves to coincide for all $c \geq 0$.
-However, the description of the sections of the current version of adjoint ideal sheaves relies on the jumping numbers (see Sections \ref{sec:snc-assumption} and \ref{sec:local-expression-of-germs}), while including $\lambda$ in the definition would complicate the description.
-Complication from the parameter $\lambda$ also arises when one wants to obtain some invariant properties with respect to log-resolutions (especially in cases where $\pi^*_\ominus\vphi_L=\pi^*_\ominus\vphi_{\ideal a^c}$ contains some component of $\rs S^c$; see Section \ref{sec:residue-short-exact-sequence}).
+However, the description of the germs of sections of the current version of adjoint ideal sheaves relies on the jumping numbers (see Sections \ref{sec:snc-assumption} and \ref{sec:local-expression-of-germs}), while including $\lambda$ in the definition would complicate the description.
+Complication from the parameter $\lambda$ also arises when one wants to involve log-resolutions in order to handle the non-snc case as in Section \ref{sec:non-snc}, especially in cases where the polar set of $\pi^*_\ominus\vphi_L=\pi^*_\ominus\vphi_{\ideal a^c}$ contains some components of the divisor $\pi^* S$.
 As the residue exact sequence (see Theorem \ref{thm:short-exact-seq} and Corollary \ref{cor:residue-exact-seq-for-non-snc}, also cf.~the exact sequence in Section \ref{sec:brief-account-on-background}) is originally the defining property of adjoint ideal sheaves, and the above example (as well as Theorem \ref{thm:comparison-alg-and-analytic-aidl} below) shows that the algebraic and current versions of adjoint ideal sheaves already coincide in almost all cases under consideration, the author takes the liberty to remove the parameter $\lambda$ from the definition of Guenancia in order to simplify the analysis. \end{remark}

 It turns out that the example is reflecting the relation between the analytic and algebraic versions of adjoint ideal sheaves in general.

 \begin{thm} Given an lc pair $(X,S)$ and a coherent ideal sheaf $\ideal a$ such that the zero locus of $\ideal a$ contains no lc centres of $(X,S)$ in the sense of \cite{Kollar_Sing-of-MMP}*{Def.~4.15} and considering $\vphi_{\ideal a^c}$ and $\psi =\psi_S$ as described at the beginning of Section \ref{sec:analytic-algebraic-adjIdl-in-lc-case}, one has, for any $c \geq 0$,